Sacramental Theology

 Further Reading

-• Aquinas, Thomas: Summa Theologica, Third Part, Questions 73-83 (On the Sacrament of the Eucharist)
+• Aquinas, Thomas: Summa Theologica, Third Part, Questions 73-83 (comprehensive treatment of Eucharistic theology)

-• John Paul II: Ecclesia de Eucharistia (Encyclical on the Eucharist, 2003)
+• John Paul II: Ecclesia de Eucharistia (Eucharist and its relationship to the Church)